hardin47/website/Math150/Notes/02-ttest.md

 ### Surgery Timing {-}
 The study, "Operation Timing and 30-Day Mortality After Elective General Surgery", tested the hypotheses that the risk of 30-day mortality associated with elective general surgery: 1) increases from morning to evening throughout the routine workday; 2) increases from Monday to Friday through the workweek; and 3) is more frequent in July and August than during other months of the year.
 As a presumed negative control, the investigators also evaluated mortality as a function of the phase of the moon.
 Secondarily, they evaluated these hypotheses as they pertain to a composite in-hospital morbidity endpoint.

 The related data set contains 32,001 elective general surgical patients.
-Age, gender, race, BMI, several comorbidities, several surgical risk indices, the surgical timing predictors (hour, day of week, month,moon phase) and the outcomes (30-day mortality and in-hosptial complication) are provided.
+Age, gender, race, BMI, several comorbidities, several surgical risk indices, the surgical timing predictors (hour, day of week, month,moon phase) and the outcomes (30-day mortality and in-hospital complication) are provided.
 The dataset is cleaned and complete (no missing data except for BMI).
 There are no outliers or data problems.
 The data are from [@Sessler2011]

 Note that in the example, mortality rates are compared for patients electing to have surgery in July vs August.
 We'd like to compare the average age of the participants from the July group to the August group.
 Even if the mortality difference is significant, we can't conclude causation because it was an observational study.
 However, the more similar the groups are based on clinical variables, the more likely any differences in mortality are due to timing.
 How different are the groups based on clinical variables?